poolifier/poolifier/README.md

 and/or

-- Use poolifier cluster pool that is spawning child processes, they will also increase the number of libuv threads since that any new child process comes with a separated libuv thread pool. **More threads does not mean more fast, so please tune your application**.
+- Use poolifier cluster pools that are spawning child processes, they will also increase the number of libuv threads since that any new child process comes with a separated libuv thread pool. **More threads does not mean more fast, so please tune your application**.

 ### Cluster vs Threads worker pools

-**If your task does not run into libuv thread pool** and is CPU intensive then poolifier **thread pools** (FixedThreadPool and DynamicThreadPool) are suggested to run CPU intensive tasks, you can still run I/O intensive tasks into thread pools, but performance enhancement is expected to be minimal.
+**If your task does not run into libuv thread pool** and is CPU intensive then poolifier **thread pools** (_FixedThreadPool_ and _DynamicThreadPool_) are suggested to run CPU intensive tasks, you can still run I/O intensive tasks into thread pools, but performance enhancement is expected to be minimal.
 Thread pools are built on top of Node.js [worker_threads](https://nodejs.org/api/worker_threads.html) module.

-**If your task does not run into libuv thread pool** and is I/O intensive then poolifier **cluster pools** (FixedClusterPool and DynamicClusterPool) are suggested to run I/O intensive tasks, again you can still run CPU intensive tasks into cluster pools, but performance enhancement is expected to be minimal.
+**If your task does not run into libuv thread pool** and is I/O intensive then poolifier **cluster pools** (_FixedClusterPool_ and _DynamicClusterPool_) are suggested to run I/O intensive tasks, again you can still run CPU intensive tasks into cluster pools, but performance enhancement is expected to be minimal.
 Consider that by default Node.js already has great performance for I/O tasks (asynchronous I/O).
 Cluster pools are built on top of Node.js [cluster](https://nodejs.org/api/cluster.html) module.